a-jartseva/RiboSeq-Analysis/README.md

 - Plot length distribution, phasing, and positions of reads relative to start and stop codons on host RefSeq mRNAs.
 - Assess contamination of samples by ribonucleoproteins (RNPs)
 - For virus-infected samples, make combined plots showing length distribution of reads mapping to virus and host coding sequences.
+- For virus-infected samples, make combined plots showing phasing of reads mapping to virus and host coding sequences.

 **Pre-requisites:**